 |Legal action||Majority shareholders do not require to file a legal case as they do not face oppression in the organization.||They can file a legal case against controlling shareholders if they feel they are facing oppression.|

 - The majority shareholder shall disclose to the minority shareholders when they intend to sell the company’s assets to another entity.

-- Such shareholders shall not use the secret information available to them in their own advantage only.
+- Such shareholders shall not use the secret information available to them to their advantage only.

-- They shall ensure that he doesn’t misuse his position for promoting his personal interests at the cost of the company’s general interest.
+- They shall ensure not to misuse their position for promoting their interests at the cost of the company’s general interest.

-- They shall not prevent the minority shareholders of an equal opportunity in the company.
+- Majority shareholders shall not prevent the minority shareholders of an equal opportunity in the company.

 - They are required to act in good faith and honesty.

 Majority shareholders enjoy decision making power in the company as major decisions require their approval.
-Although, they should ensure that they fulfill their fiduciary duties towards the minority shareholders and do not misuse the rights and privileges available to them.
-If they feel that their rights of equal opportunity in the organization are being suppressed by such shareholders, they may decide to file a legal suit against them.
+They should ensure that they fulfill their fiduciary duties towards the minority shareholders and not misuse the rights and privileges available to them.
+If they feel that such shareholders are suppressing their rights of equal opportunity in the organization, they may file a legal suit against them.

-This has been a guide to Majority Shareholder and its definition.
+This article has been a guide to Majority Shareholder and its definition.
 Here we discuss how controlling shareholders affect the decision making of the company along with their features and duties.
-We also discuss the difference between majority vs minority shareholders.
+We also discuss the difference between majority vs. minority shareholders.
 You can learn more from the following articles –